(Guest writer: Danny Groner)

 Accountants and office managers can prove valuable at certain high-pressured times of the year, yet you can step in yourself for the typical daily needs.

 With a little structure and planning, you’ll find an easy way to cut down on costs.
 Besides, if you’re watching your spending closely, especially at the beginning, you’re more likely to keep to your appointed budget.

 Can't seem to hold on to your paycheck long enough for you to pinpoint how much you earn?...
 Read more

 9. Care for your computer

 We’ve all been there.
 On deadline, our computer goes haywire unexpectedly, and we don’t know how to proceed.
 It’s too late at night to call our computer guy to check it out.
 However, you can actually prepare yourself for the inevitable meltdown.

-Recommended Reading: 10 Tools to Protect Computer from Infected USB Flash Drives
+10 Tools To Protect Computer From Infected USB Flash Drives

 10. Share your wisdom

 Did you enjoy the tutorials you were introduced to here?
 Want to make money teaching others what you know?
 Well, like with everything, there are best practices to take note of and to be recommended.
 Uncover the secrets to making good online courses, tutorials or demos.

 It doesn’t require a big budget to get started.
 Teaching others about your field or areas of interest will drive them to learn more about you and what you can offer them.
 It’s a great way to reinforce your credibility and authority on a subject.
 As consumers, we’re more likely to give our business to those who we trust.